Botspot/youtubuddy/README.md

   - Videos won't appear in your browsing history
 - Flexible
   - Add your own flags to VLC and youtube-dl.
 For example, make VLC repeat the playlist, or play in fullscreen
-  - Create your own playlist by selecting multiple videos
-  - Dedicated button to download videos
 - Awesome
-  - The only youtube browser to support:
-    - Playlists, direct links, and searches
+  - Supports playlists, direct links, and searches
-    - Video thumbnails and tooltips in search results
+  - Displays video thumbnails and tooltips in search results
-    - Selecting multiple videos from a list
+  - Allows selecting multiple videos from a list
-    - Downloading multiple videos with a single click
+  - Easily Download multiple videos with a single click
-    - Playing all selected videos in VLC
+  - Play all selected videos in VLC
 ## To download:
 ```
 git clone https://github.com/Botspot/youtubuddy